2013 Lincoln MKT Performance

 - "The driving dynamics don't stand up to a BMW, but they're on par with a Lexus." -- Automobile Magazine

 - "There is still quite a bit to like here.
 Many positive attributes shine through, including a confident driving attitude, a refined ride, an available 355-hp twin-turbocharged V6 engine and cutting-edge technology." -- Edmunds

 Acceleration and Power

-The 2013 Lincoln MKT comes standard with a naturally-aspirated 3.7-liter V6 engine that makes 303 horsepower, up from 268 horsepower last year.
-Ecoboost trims get a turbocharged 3.5-liter V6 engine that makes 365 horsepower.
+The 2013 Lincoln MKT comes standard with a 3.7-liter V6 engine that makes 303 horsepower, up from 268 horsepower last year.
+EcoBoost trims get a turbocharged 3.5-liter V6 engine that makes 365 horsepower.
 Both are paired with a six-speed automatic transmission with paddle shifters.
-The base engine earns an EPA rating of 17/25 mpg city/highway, while the Ecoboost trim gets 16/23 mpg city/highway.
+The base engine earns an EPA rating of 17/25 mpg city/highway, while the EcoBoost trim gets 16/23 mpg city/highway.

-Reviewers don’t say much about the base V6, but they write that the Ecoboost engine has plenty of power.
-They write that its acceleration is quick and that the automatic transmission is smooth and responsive.
-However, one tester notes that the MKT Ecoboost trim exhibits more torque steer than they expected, which is when the car’s steering wheel pulls to one side under hard acceleration.
+Reviewers don’t say much about the base V6, but they write that the EcoBoost engine has plenty of power.
+They note that its acceleration is quick and that the automatic transmission is smooth and responsive.
+However, one tester writes that the MKT EcoBoost trim exhibits more torque steer than they expected, which is when the car’s steering wheel pulls to one side under hard acceleration.
 It’s a trait that’s typical in front-wheel drive vehicles.